bayankaran/city-explorer/README.md

 ****IMPORTANT
 How to check the API end point?
-Use Postman or Browser to listen to localhost:9000/city-explorer/connected?origin=trenton&destination=albany The port is 9000 as I had other apps, and while packaging forgot to remove, and there is a contextPath as well.
+Use Postman or Browser to listen to localhost:9000/city-explorer/connected?origin=trenton&destination=albany The port is 9000 as I had other apps, and while packaging forgot to change, and there is a contextPath, a good practice for any app.